 As mouthwatering as fruit or crunchy veggie are, their freshness runs on nature’s timer.
 Meanwhile, the processed foods sitting in your pantry seem to have a much longer shelf life.
-When you arrive home with produce from the grocery store or farmer’s market, you need to store it in the right place.
+When you arrive home with produce from the grocery store or farmer’s market or need to use your own homegrown Asian produce, you need to store it in the right place.
 Here are a few essential food tips to prolong the lifespan of your fresh produce.

 Be Mindful of Produce That Emits Ethylene

 Ethylene is a colorless gas compound that naturally ripens fruits.
 Like human hormones, ethylene controls the way a plant develops, grows and ages.
 Its effects include changing the texture or color of the plant’s skin.

 If you place a type of produce that gives off ethylene close to another variety of plant, you may find the latter goes bad much quicker.
 It’s wise to keep these two kinds apart.

 - Apples: Store apples in the crisper drawer of your fridge.
 Avoid cutting apples open until you’re ready to enjoy them, as oxygen quickly browns the inside.